Invariant subspaces of the Cesaro operator: Other interesting invariant subspaces

 \begin{Corollary} If $A \subset \D$ is a zero sequence for $\mathcal{H}^2(\mu)$, then is a nontrivial invariant subspace of the Ces\`{a}ro operator. \end{Corollary}

 The zero sequences of $\mathcal{H}^2(\mu)$ can be quite complicated (see \S \ref{ramrekresas}) and do not have a complete characterization.

-One can also create interesting ``chains'' of invariant subspaces for the Ces\`{a}ro operator.
+One can use the discussion in the previous section (Proposition \ref{COIADSASDSAD} in particular) to create interesting ``chains'' of invariant subspaces for the Ces\`{a}ro operator.
 Since the functions $(1-z)^\alpha$, $\Re \alpha> - \tfrac{1}{2}$, are eigenfunctions for $C^*$, we may construct invariant subspaces by joining together eigenspaces.
 The following result \cite[Cor.
 7]{MR350489} will be of use here.

 \begin{Corollary} Let $\{\lambda_n\}_{n \geq 1}$ be a sequence of positive numbers satisfying $\lambda_{n+1}-\lambda_n \geq\delta>0$ for all $n \in \N$ and consider the quantity

 for $r>0$, where $a >0$ is independent of $r$.
 If $b_r$ is unbounded above as $r \to \infty$ for some $a \geq \tfrac{1}{2}$ then is a dense subset of $H^2$.
 However, if $b_r$ is bounded above as $r \to \infty$ for some $a< \tfrac{1}{2}$ then is not a dense subset of $H^2$. \end{Corollary}